MingyuYan-ICT/fengbintu.github.io/index.md

 # Project Experience
 Feb.
 2017 - Mar.
 2018: **RANA**

-* I have designed a Retention-Aware Neural Acceleration (RANA) framework for neural network accelerators to save total system energy consumption with refresh-optimized eDRAM.
-The work has been accepted by ISCA 2018.
+* I have designed a Retention-Aware Neural Acceleration (RANA) framework that strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
+RANA includes three levels of techniques:
+  - **Training Level**: A retention-aware training method is proposed to improve eDRAM's tolerable retention time with no accuracy loss.
+Bit-level retention errors are injected during training, so the network' s tolerance to retention failures is improved.
+A higher tolerable failure rate leads to longer tolerable retention time, so more refresh can be removed.
+  - **Scheduling Level**: A system energy consumption model is built in consideration of computing energy, on-chip buffer access energy, refresh energy and off-chip memory access energy.
+RANA schedules networks in a hybrid computation pattern based on this model.
+Each layer is assigned with the computation pattern that costs the lowest energy.
+  - **Architecture Level**: RANA independently disables refresh to eDRAM banks based on their storing data's lifetime, saving more refresh energy.
+A programmable eDRAM controller is proposed to enable the above fine-grained refresh controls.
+* RANA was the **only** work first-authored by a Chinese research team in ISCA'18.

 Jan.
 2016 - Present: [**Neural Networks on Silicon**](https://github.com/fengbintu/Neural-Networks-on-Silicon)